 Corydalis malkensis is one of the more obliging, and horticulturally respected of the tuberous Corydalis.
-Diminutive in size, but profuse in flower, it’s exquisiteness belies it’s ease of cultivation.
+Diminutive in size, but profuse in flower, it’s elegance belies it’s ease of cultivation.

-This Corydalis originally hails from that treasure trove of bulb forming plants, The Caucasus, with the species being named after the Malka River (which wends it’s way from northern slopes of Mount Elbrus, the highest peak in the Caucasus, down into the River Terek and thence into the Caspian Sea) in whose valleys it can be found.
-Despite it’s origins in those bio-diversely wooded valleys, it has been making it’s presence known in the horticultural world since the 1960s.
+This Corydalis originally hails from that treasure trove of bulb forming plants, The Caucasus, with the species being named after the Malka River, in whose valleys it can be found.
+(The Malka River wends it’s merry way from northern slopes of Mount Elbrus, the highest peak in the Caucasus, down into the River Terek and thence into the Caspian Sea.)
+Despite it’s origins in those diversely wooded valleys, it has been making it’s presence known on the UK’s horticultural scene since the 1960s.
 In 1993, the RHS saw fit to bestow our plucky friend with an AGM.
 Whether Corydalis malkensis as a species regarded this as an achievement remains to be seen, but that particular accolade is often held in high esteem by humans with a penchant for horticulture.

 Horticulture in practice

 Early to rise and early to bed is the motto of so many of the tuberous Corydalis, and Corydalis malkensis is no exception.
-They flower in late February to March and dutifully disappear before the heat of the summer sets in.
-It produces short towers of white-to-cream flowers with much broader lipped flowers than it’s more familiar cousin Corydalis solida, but in habit and growing conditions it is similar.
+It flowers from late February to March and dutifully disappear before the heat of the summer sets in.
+The short towers of white-to-cream flowers it produces are much broader lipped than it’s more familiar cousin Corydalis solida, but in habit and growing conditions it is similar.

-In time, a carpet of white flowers can manifest itself as the tubers slowly increase and the seeds gently spread.
+In time, a carpet of white flowers can manifest itself as the tubers slowly increase in size and the seeds gently spread.
 It disappears underground quite early in the season, never outstaying it’s welcome like some other self seeding bulbs.
 A charming presence in any garden.
 At the time of writing, there are still a few of these gems available for purchase at the shop.